What does being Marketo Certified mean to me?

 Over the next few years I turned that MCE into an MCC, and eventually an MCSA, but to keep the higher level of certification you have to regularly go back to the beginning – you need to repass your MCE every 2 years.
 Honestly, I still approach the MCE with a level of trepidation and a flutter in my stomach.
 It forces you to go back to the basics, to ensure you know that foundational material back to front.

 Whatever your reason for taking the MCE, it isn’t something to approach lightly, but if you’ve been using Marketo in your daily job for 6 months or more, it certainly isn’t something you should fear.
 The MCE uses the multiple choice format to test your knowledge of basic concepts in the only way that it really can – to see if you know what things are called.
 It isn’t good enough to just know how to set up a program – you need to know how to describe it to others, in the language that other Marketo users understand.
 Acquisition program, lead scoring, de-duplication, names of standard reports and what they do, these are all things you’ll be quizzed on.

 I’ve now passed the MCE every year since then, minus this past year when Marketo moved to the two-year system.
 I know the tricks of the trade, what Marketo is trying to do, and how they try and trip you up.
-I’d like to see hundreds more MCEs in the APAC region, so if you think you have what it takes, join me on my Marketo Certified Expert Prep Webinar, and get a study plan to help you pass first time!
+I’d like to see hundreds more MCEs in the APAC region, so if you think you have what it takes, review my webinar Marketo Certified Expert Prep Webinar, and get a study plan to help you pass first time!
 And please, let me know when you join the certified ranks, I want to celebrate with you!